AI MVP

 Keep this in mind

-The MVP has a named workflow owner and user role.
+The MVP has a named workflow owner, decision owner, and primary user role.

 Work With MythyaVerse